data-driven-research/state-capacity-and-democratic-transitions/README.md

     ├── reports            <- Generated analysis as PDF.
     │   └── figures        <- Generated graphics and figures to be used in reporting.
     │
-    └── src                <- Source code for use in this project.
+    └── stateness                <- Source code for use in this project.
         ├── __init__.py    <- Makes src a Python module
         │
         ├── data           <- Scripts to download or generate data